alexandrnikitin/blog/_drafts/dotnet-generics-under-the-hood.md

 00007fffecf03980  4000001        8         System.Int32  1 instance  _myField
 ```

+##### Links to dig deeper
+I find [the ".NET Type Internals" article][type-internals] on codeproject quite comprehensive.
+And I liked [the "Pro .NET Performance" book][book-pro-dotnet-performance] by by Sasha Goldshtein, Dima Zurbalev, Ido Flatow which has a really good chapter about type internals.

+To get familiar with WinDbg I could recommend [the "Debugging .NET with WinDbg" tutorial by Sebastian Solnica][windbg-tutorial]

 ### Generics under the hood

 ##### Generic class example
-Let's take a look at how Generics affect our `Method Table`s and `EEClass`es.
-Let's take a simple generic class:
+Let's take a look at how Generics affect our `Method Tables` and `EEClasses`.
+A simple generic class:

 ```csharp
 public class MyGenericClass<T>